Irene costs restart Washington budget battle

 But that bill would require the White House to cut other government programs if it needed more money for disaster relief -- a provision the administration has said it would ignore.

-Landrieu said her Senate Homeland Security appropriations subcommittee will hold a vote on its own funding bill on September 6, the day Congress returns from its August recess.
-That bill will differ substantially from the House-passed version, her staff indicated.

-Cantor and other Republicans have made spending cuts a top priority since taking control of the House in November 2010 in a bid to bring trillion-dollar budget deficits under control.
-Budget battles pushed the government to the brink of a shutdown in April and to the edge of a first-ever default in August.
+Cantor and other Republicans have made spending cuts a top priority since taking control of the House in November 2010 in an effort to bring trillion-dollar budget deficits under control.